Ambient-Impact/drupal-modules/ambientimpact_core/readme.md

 }
 ```

+### Installing

-Then, in your project's root, run `composer require
+Once you've completed all of the above, run `composer require
-"drupal/ambientimpact_core:1.x-dev@dev"` to have Composer install the module and
+"drupal/ambientimpact_core:1.x-dev@dev"` in the root of your project to have
-its required dependencies for you.
+ Composer install this and its required dependencies for you.

 ## Front-end assets